rlannon/SINx86/docs/Flags.md

 Because of its extreme limitations, uSIN is better-suited than Standard SIN for applications like kernel development.
 Note that I am not suggesting uSIN would be a particularly good choice for such an endeavor.

+Enabling uSIN does not have any effect on how strict the compiler is; `normal` is still the default mode.

 ### Supported Strictness Settings

 SIN supports three settings for the strictness of the compiler.
 These are used in combination with the `mode` option.